-An annual deep clean of your house is a necessity.
-But it doesn’t need to be an all-day affair that ruins your weekend.
+An annual deep clean of your house is a necessity, but it doesn’t need to be an all-day affair that ruins your weekend.
 We turned to the pros to find out what you really need to do once the spring cleaning bug strikes.
+Below, what to do per room and how to make your life a little easier.
+(And once you're done cleaning, why not try a little organizing, too?)

 Room By Room